Cross Infection Control

 In a dental clinic, provision of the best dental care does not just limit to a good dentistry, excellent customer service and the best chair side manners.
 It goes well beyond that.

-One of the most important aspects of “best dentistry and dental care”, provided by the best dentist, is achieving infallible “ cross infection control”.
+One of the most important aspects of “best dentistry and dental care”, provided by the best dentist, is achieving infallible "cross infection control in dentistry."
 That is preventing transmission or transfer of bacteria or viruses between patients and others.
 Transmission of pathogens can happen in mainly two ways.
 One is the instruments and equipments used.
 Second through the air and generation of aerosols.

-At Bayswater Dental Clinic, we take cross infection control extremely seriously and not only we fully follow and implement the standards set up by the regulatory bodies such as Care Quality Commission (CQC), we go beyond that to ensure we achieve the latest and highest standard of cross infection control for the better of our patients and our dental team.
+At Bayswater Dental Clinic, we take cross infection control in dentistry extremely seriously and not only fully follow and implement the standards set up by regulatory bodies such as Care Quality Commission (CQC), but we go beyond that to ensure we achieve the latest and highest standards for the safety of our patients and our dental team.

 Disinfection of Instruments and Equipments